Edward Canby: Post-war assignments

-After the war, Canby served as commander of various military departments during Reconstruction, as the government tried to manage dramatic social changes while securing peace.
+After the war, Canby served as commander of military departments during Reconstruction, as the government tried to manage dramatic social changes while securing peace.
 He commanded Louisiana from 1864 to May 1866.
 He was next assigned as commander of the Department of Washington, which consisted of Delaware, Maryland, the District of Columbia, and Alexandria and Fairfax counties in Virginia, from June 1866 until August 1867.
 He was assigned to the command of the Second Military District, comprising North and South Carolina.
 In August 1868, he briefly resumed command in Washington.

-He was assigned to the Fifth Military District in November, where he focused primarily on the reconstruction of Texas.
+In November 1868, he was assigned to the Fifth Military District, where he focused primarily on the reconstruction of Texas.
 He left Texas for Virginia, the First Military District, in April 1869, serving there until July 1870.
 Each of these postings occurred during Reconstruction and put Canby at the center of conflicts between Republicans and Democrats, whites and blacks, state and federal governments.

 New state legislatures were writing constitutions, and the social climate was highly volatile, with insurgent attacks against freedmen and Republicans on the rise in numerous areas.
 Many of his districts had Ku Klux Klan chapters, which the US government was not able to suppress until the early 1870s.
-Canby sometimes alienated one side or the other and often both.
+Canby sometimes alienated one side or the other, and often both.
 Charles W. Ramsdell called Canby "vigorous and firm, but just."
 Even political opponents, such as Jonathan Worth, governor of North Carolina, admitted that Canby was sincere and honest.

 Final assignment and death

 In August 1872, Canby was posted to command the Pacific Northwest.
 He soon faced problems with the Modoc tribe, who had historically lived in Northern California.
-Forced to remove to a reservation in Oregon which they had to share with their historical enemies, the Klamath tribe, they had pled with the US government to return to California.
-When the US refused, the Modoc left the reservation and returned home.
-In 1872, the US Army went to fight against them to force them back and the Modoc War broke out.
-The Modoc, entrenched in Captain Jack's Stronghold south of Tule Lake, resisted army attacks and fought US forces to a stalemate.
+The United States government granted unceded Modoc land to emigrant settlers, who then pressured the Grant administration for forced removal.
+The policy of the California Governor Peter Hardeman Burnett in 1851 was "extermination".
+This policy was continued by Governor Leland Stanford who signed into law a number of bills into law to finance further "killing expeditions" and solicited volunteers for quasi-military campaigns against Indigenous Californians.
+These actions set the precedent for Modoc removal in 1872.

+After a protracted conflict with the United States government and the Battle of Lost River, Modoc forces fortified themselves in the natural stone fortress of the Lava Beds, that came to be known as Captain Jack's Stronghold south of Tule Lake.
+A small band of "renegade" Modoc, predominately women and children, resisted attacks by American forces bringing the conflict to a stalemate.